Best Practice

 Next, researchers can now perform various analyses to answer specific questions.
 For example, they might use statistical tests to determine if the frequency of mentions of "Technical Issues" is statistically significant when compared to other categories.
 They may also correlate these quantitative results with other points of interest, such as net promoter scores, app ratings, or user engagement metrics, to provide a more holistic understanding of customer satisfaction.

-However, it's crucial to not lose sight of the qualitative insights during this conversion process.
+However, the qualitative insights shouldn't be overlooked even as the data is being quantified.
 The qualitative data offer the depth and context that make the quantitative results meaningful.
 For instance, while a quantitative approach to analysis can tell you "what" the issues are and how often they occur, a qualitative approach can tell you "why" these issues matter to the users.
 In our example, knowing that "Technical Issues" were mentioned 30 times is valuable, but understanding the frustration or inconvenience caused by these issues provides a fuller picture.

 By integrating both qualitative narratives and quantitative measurements, researchers can provide a richer, more comprehensive analysis of customer satisfaction with the mobile application.
 In this manner, the converted quantitative data serves to enhance and validate the findings from the qualitative data, rather than replace them.